opensrc0/fe-pilot/README.md

 />
 ```
 > [!Note]
->  [Click Me](./.github/COMPONENT.md) To find the list of components, implemention and folder structure.
+>  [Click Me](./.github/COMPONENT.md) To get the list of components, and it's implemention along with folder structure.

 ## Online Editor Templates